McDonald's Big Mac Hamburger

 The double-decker Big Mac was introduced in 1968, the brain-child of a local franchisee.
-It is now the world's most popular hamburger, and it is super easy to duplicate at home.
-You can use Kraft Thousand Island dressing for the special sauce, or follow this link to a recipe for cloning the special sauce from scratch.
+It is now the world's most popular hamburger.
+Follow the steps below to make a perfect Mcdonald's Big Mac hamburger recipe below for that same popular taste at home.

 Source: Top Secret Recipes by Todd Wilbur.